tpope/vim-pathogen/README.markdown

 makes it super easy to install plugins and runtime files in their own private directories.

+**This plugin is softly deprecated in favor of Vim's built-in package management.**  `:help packages`

 ## Installation

 Install to `~/.vim/autoload/pathogen.vim`.